-Results: Fig. 6b shows the data from the collusion experiments for the static assignment as we observed similar values for the dynamic assignment as well.
+Results: Fig. 8b shows the data from the collusion experiments for the static assignment as we observed similar values for the dynamic assignment as well.
 Firstly, we observe that with fewer benign switches, it takes more packets to detect an attack.
-Second, we see that experimentally detecting the two and three attackers takes longer than theoretically expected.
-Since the malicious switches do not attack packets they sample in the experiment, the detection takes longer.
-However, as the sampling ratio increases, the experimental values come closer to the expected values.
+Second, we observe that detecting colluding attackers with real traffic is very close to our theoretical analysis.
+Finally, as the sampling ratio increases, the experimental values come closer to the expected values.